Showing 238 results for your search phrase, organised below. Use the buttons to filter by content type.

 /people/felicity-sergeant-2-2/ - Trish Turnham

 Trish joined Streathers as Head of Risk and Compliance in 2021.
 She was previously a Compliance Manager at an offshore magic circle firm and two large City firms before that.
-Trish has an LLB, LPC and holds an ICA International Diploma in Anti-Money Laundering.
-She has a broad understandin...
+Trish has an LLB, LPC and holds a Post Graduate Diploma in Governance, Risk & Compliance.
+She advises on all ri...

 /people/trish-turnham/ - Michael Hepburn